 - Converting a Linux machine on a Xen hypervisor to KVM

-- Export a guest from VMware as an OVA file, and import it into KVM
+- Export a virtual machine from VMware as an OVA file, and import it into KVM

 For information on converting a virtual machine to run on Red Hat Virtualization, see Importing a Virtual Machine from a VMware Provider.

-For information on converting a virtual machine to run on Red Hat Enterprise Linux OpenStack Platform, see Converting VMware guests to import to Red Hat Enterprise Linux OpenStack Platform.
+For information on converting a virtual machine to run on Red Hat OpenStack Platform, see Converting VMware virtual machines to import to Red Hat OpenStack Platform.